 Including other people in the therapy will not only relieve some of the pressure, but it will also benefit the other individuals by exposing them to the protocols and will also help your child develop social bonds.

 If you are doing the therapy for yourself it is a good idea to have another person involved for accountability and motivation.

 — Remember that exercises are short —

-Because of the targeted and powerful nature of Sensory Enrichment Therapy, the protocols are brief and should not last longer than 1-2 minutes each.
+Because of the targeted and powerful nature of Sensory Enrichment Therapy, the protocols are brief and should not last longer than one to two minutes each.
 Once the combination of sensory inputs prescribed in the exercise has been experienced, the objective of the protocol has been reached and you can move on.

-If the experience is pleasurable and you have the time to allow the session to last longer, then it’s okay to do so.
+If the experience is pleasurable and you have the time to allow the session to last longer, then it is okay to do so.

 However, if the exercise drags on because of resistance, feel free to let go and move on.
 Look for ways to help the participant be interested in the next session.
 You may consider doing a modified version of the exercise for a few sessions until the participant is more comfortable with the instructions.
 There is flexibility built into the therapy for you to adapt the protocols to meet the personality and limitations of the individual.

 — Enrich your existing routines —

 The more you are able to blend exercises into daily life, the more comfortable the participant will be with the therapy, and the smoother and more effective the therapy will be.

 There is a good chance you might be able to turn some of your existing routines into Sensory Enrichment Therapy exercises.